holidaycheck/tech-blog/_posts/2017-10-05-apprenticeship-at-8thlight.md

 [TDD by Example]: https://www.goodreads.com/book/show/387190.Test_Driven_Development
 [tests-that-test-you]: https://medium.com/@katerinaldg/tests-that-test-you-1106db1cad62

 Part of the curriculum is also to learn three programming languages with each a different approach.
-The one functional: Clojure, a statically typed one: Java and a dynamic language: Ruby.
+The one functional: Clojure (lately also Elixir), a statically typed one: Java (or C#) and a dynamic language: Ruby.
 In each language the apprentices normally write Tic Tac Toe first.
 Though this seems not to be executed that strictly anymore.
+The languages might differ and are chosen also depending on the apprentice's experience.

 Giving presentations, running retrospectives and things like non-violent communication are also part of 8th Light’s curriculum.
 Normally on Fridays there is time to give presentations and for those who need practicing this is a safe place to keep practicing and collect feedback and try again.